ecohealthalliance/yenpathy/inst/paper/paper.md

 ### Performance

-A number of packages, such as **igraph** and **dodgr**,  provide functions to find the shortest path between two nodes on a network, or *all* "simple" (non-looping) paths between nodes.
+A number of packages, such as **igraph** and **dodgr**,  provide functions to find the shortest path between two nodes on a network, or *all* simple (non-looping) paths between nodes.
 For the *single shortest* path, these packages can be faster than **yenpathy**: